dbojan/tosec-trimmer/README.md

 add option to move hardlinks to first letter of the name of the file. for now drag and drop folder on 'move folders and files to first letter folders.bat'

+changes in 2023-09-29-1
+-bug fixed that stopped creation of next games in folder, if one game had wrong disk name (thanks /u/rockstarfruitpunch) -added r to comment string, so there are no deprecation warnings -added option to specify suffix for sorted folder instead of default '-srt' -disabled default creation of m3u, to enable set make_m3u_playlist=1 in tt.py, using notepad, or notepad++

 changes in 2023-08-07-2
 -bug fixes: check if disk 2 is in the list, when using full name